Home

 "Prime Rib" refers to where the cut of meat came from - the rib area.
 The rib area of the animal has less gristle (connective tissue) than many other cuts of meat.
 Less gristle means the meat should be more tender.

 You can purchase prime rib with the rib bones (a standing rib roast for example) or with the bones removed (boneless rib roast).
-I personally love both, but when it comes to carving, the boneless rib roast is my perference.
+I personally love both, but when it comes to carving, the boneless rib roast is my preference.
 You can slice off thick portions, or thin portions - whatever your guests desire - without encountering a bone.

-Because prime rib (especially "prime" - prime rib) is so tender and flavorful, seasonings are often very simple - sometimes just salt and pepper - and then into the oven it goes.
 For this particular recipe, I add a little garlic and a little thyme and rub these ingredients, along with the salt and pepper, over the roast (Give your roast a "massage"), put it in the oven and watch it cook through the "eyes" of a good probe thermometer.

-How do I roast a prime rib - at the restaurant and at home?
+How do I roast a prime rib at the restaurant AND at home?

 First, remember to remove your roast from the refrigerator about two hours before you are going to cook it.
 This will allow it to cook "evenly" throughout.
 And I believe dry heat is best (no cover - no liquids) to cook your prime rib simple because this cut of meat is already tender.